shahshrey/Dictation-app/tests/README.md

-# Tests for Dictation App
+# Tests for Voice Vibe

-This directory contains tests for the Dictation App.
+This directory contains tests for the Voice Vibe.

 ## Structure